bentoml/BentoML/README.md

         return class_names[class_idx]
 ```

-Import the defined BentoService and pack with trained model, BentoML provide
+Import the defined BentoService, pack with trained model, and save a versioned
-Artifact classes for serializing/deserializing models:
+archive to file system:
 ```python
 from keras_fashion_mnist import KerasFashionMnistService